Grow your social media followers faster

-Long sales cycles, complex purchasing decisions and a laser-focus on ROI makes B2B marketing seem far more serious—and far less lighthearted —than its B2C marketing cousin.
+Long sales cycles, complex purchasing decisions, and a laser-focus on ROI make B2B marketing seem far more serious—and far less lighthearted —than its B2C marketing cousin.
 As traditional B2B marketing went digital, social media initially lagged.

 With the numerous social B2B network choices available, you need to choose which networks to focus on.
 Be present where your customers—and potential customers—are active.
 Don’t waste time on networks your customers don’t value.
 Above all, regardless of where you decide to focus your efforts, make sure your messaging remains consistent across all networks.
-Get this right and the rest follows: Increased traffic, brand awareness, and sales.
+Get this right and the rest follows.

 - Twitter: For quick interaction with customers, partners, employees, etc. Great for inciting immediate action.